CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.1.md

         > **Example:** Ideal for organizing research findings, training materials, or long-term planning documents collaboratively.

 ### Task 2: Understanding and using No-Code Agents in Copilot

+In this task, you will explore and interact with no-code Copilot Agents - **Researcher** and **Analyst** to analyze documents and data, summarize insights, and generate visual reports using natural language prompts.

 1. In the Copilot app, navigate to the **Agents** section.